-TV HIGHLIGHT | Tuned In SA
+TV HIGHLIGHT | Tuned in SA

 Ignition’s most loved show is back with its sixth season.

-This season we also kicking things up a notch, as we head to Specialty Equipment Market Association (SEMA) in Las Vegas to check out what’s trending on the international tuning scene.
+This season we are also kicking things up a notch as we head to the Specialty Equipment Market Association (SEMA) in Las Vegas to check out what’s trending on the international tuning scene.

 Only on Ignition TV, DStv channel 189.